-It is plausible that G'-admissibility is equivalent to K'-admissibility if the representation arises as the restriction of an irreducible unitary representation of a real reductive linear Lie group G to its reductive subgroup G' [15, Conj.
-D].
-See [2, 18, 31] for some affirmative results.
-If this is affirmative, then the criterion in Theorem 1.1 will give a necessary and sufficient condition for the restriction $\pi|{G'}$ to be G'-admissible.
+It is plausible, see [17, Conj.
+D], that the converse of [13, Thm.
+1.2] also holds, namely, G'-admissibility is equivalent to K'-admissibility if the representation arises as the restriction of an irreducible unitary representation of a real reductive linear Lie group G to its reductive subgroup G' with maximal compact subgroup K'.
+If this conjecture is affirmative, then the criterion in Theorem 1.1 will give a necessary and sufficient condition for the restriction $\pi|{G'}$ to be G'-admissible.
 In this section we discuss such an example.

 An irreducible unitary representation π of G is called a square-integrable representation if it is realized in a closed invariant subspace of the regular representation on the Hilbert space $L^2(G)$.
-The isomorphism classes of all such irreducible, square integrable representations constitute a subset $\text{Disc}(G) \subset \widehat{G}$, the discrete series of G. By Theorem 1.1, we can detect whether π is G'-admissible or not when restricted to a reductive subgroup G':
+The isomorphism classes of all such irreducible, square integrable representations constitute a subset $\text{Disc}(G) \subset \widehat{G}$, the discrete series of G. In this case, the conjecture is true, see [2, 22, 37].
+By Theorem 1.1, we can detect whether π is G'-admissible or not when restricted to a reductive subgroup G':